 - Rossett School has adopted a whole school approach to Special Educational Needs (SEN).
-It is a priority that all students irrespective of need can access the curriculum.
+It is a priority that all students, irrespective of need, can access the full national curriculum.
 All students are the shared responsibility of all staff.
-As a result of this each faculty is responsible to provide strategies to allow students, regardless of ability, to achieve across the curriculum.
-The progress made by these students will be a core part of the school’s performance appraisal process.
+As a result of this each faculty is responsible for providing strategies to allow students, regardless of ability, to achieve.

-- Within the framework the faculty of Access & Inclusion liaises closely with other faculties and pastoral staff to provide the necessary support. .
+- Within the framework the faculty of Access & Inclusion liaises closely with other faculties and pastoral staff to provide the necessary training and support.

-- The school’s SEND Co-ordinator (SENDCO) is Ms E Fazakerley.
+- The school’s SEND Co-ordinator (SENDCO) is Mrs Elaine Fazakerley.

 - The school’s SEND Governor is Mrs Catha McAlistair-Payne.

 - To ensure all students are equally valued and the school has high aspirations for all.

 - To ensure full entitlement and access for SEN students to high quality education within a broad and balanced curriculum.

 - To allow all students to fulfil their potential and enhance their self-esteem.